Building Commissioning Documents

 The folder “Functional Test Sheets” contains approximately 50 generic functional test sheets that document the process for functionally testing systems.
 These examples should be used to develop the project-specific functional test sheets required to commission a project.

-The folder “Administrative Forms” contains forms that should be used by external Cx firms working on U-M projects to quote and invoice for Cx fees, and to produce Cx reports.
+The folder “Administrative Forms” contains forms that should be used by external Cx firms working on U-M projects to quote and invoice for Cx fees.